WIMP/FIMP dark matter and primordial black holes with memory burden effect: WIMP/FIMP DM and PBHs

-where $T_{\rm FO}$ is the FO temperature.
+First, we consider DM made of WIMPs and PBHs.
 We assume that FO occurs during a radiation-dominated era.
-The Hubble parameter is related to the radiation temperature and time by relation $H=(\pi^2 g_\ast / 30)T^2/(3M_{\rm P})=1/(2t)$.
-Thus, the FO time is obtained as follows:
+The Hubble parameter is related to the radiation temperature and time as $H=(\pi^2 g_\ast / 30)T^2/(3M_{\rm P})=1/(2t)$.
+Thus, the FO time is